hannahmetzler/hannahmetzler.github.io/cv.md

     - Institute for Globally Distributed Open Research and Education - [IGDORE][IGDORE]
 * Board member of Effective Altruism [community Austria](https://effectivealtruism.at/unser-team): A social movement that uses evidence and reason to do the most good - [Effective Altruism Global](https://www.effectivealtruism.org)

+___

+## Teaching & supervision
+* 2020-2022 Supervision or co-supervision of 2 PhD theses, 2 Master theses, internships of 8 Master students & 1 Bachelor student
+* 2021 2 day [course on Digitalisation in Research](https://github.com/JanaLasser/digitalisation-in-research-module-2) for PhD candidates & postdocs at _Ludwig Boltzmann society_ and WU Executive Academy, Vienna (16h)
+* 2021 Lecturer on Computational Social Science, Cognitive Science Lecture Series, Cognitive Science Master, University of Vienna (4h)
+* 2015 - 2017 Co-Supervision of 2 Bachelor and 2 Master student interns during PhD
+* 10/15 - 09/16 Teaching assistant at École Normale Supérieure, Master for Cognitive Science (48h) in the courses _Introduction to cognitive science and neuroscience_ & _Improving scientific practices_

 [ENP]: https://universitypositions.eu/universities/france/ecole-des-neurosciences-de-paris-enp